 Italy's three-week national tour, the Giro d'Italia, had been suspended for six years, making the 1946 Giro the battleground for all of the Italian teams.
 Olmo picked Magnani to ride on the Olmo squadron in the Giro, thus adding that prestigious stage race to a long list of firsts that he scored for U.S. racers on Europe's roads.
 Much of the Italian public was divided in support of Fausto Coppi or his rival, Gino Bartali, a devout Catholic nicknamed "the Pious," while other pros such as Camellini and Fiorenzo Magni fought for attention.

 The 1946 Olmo team for the Giro.
-Magnni is the third Olmo rider from the left.
+Magnani is the third Olmo rider from the right.

 According to Veneziano, Magnani rode support for Camellini, who wore the race leader's pink jersey during the second week.
 Then Magnani fell heavily in a crash.
 "He banged up his knee and couldn't race because of infection, so he came back home to recover," said his wife.
 Camellini couldn't defend the leader's jersey as Coppi and Bartali dueled, with Bartali ultimately triumphing.